cjneely10/cjneely10.github.io/_posts/2019-10-01-MetaSanity-Demo-BioMetaDB.md

 About
 ------
 **BioMetaDB**, part of the MetaSanity installation, is a database generator.
-This package manages FASTA files and data files that describe them, handling all CRUD operations and providing a simple command-line interface. **BioMetaDB** can also be installed using `pip install BioMetaDB`.
+This package manages FASTA files and data files that describe them, handling all CRUD operations and providing a simple command-line interface. **BioMetaDB** can also be installed using `pip3 install BioMetaDB`.

 **MetaSanity** output